Maddox-RVS/Reddit-Nuker/README.md

 Before using the Python Reddit Nuker, ensure that you have the following:

-1. Python: The program requires Python to be installed on your system.
+1. Python: The program requires **Python (3.13.4 recommended)** to be installed on your system.
 You can download Python from the official Python website: [python.org](https://www.python.org).
 2. [Anaconda or Miniconda](https://www.anaconda.com/docs/main) (recommended for managing environments).
 3. [Git](https://git-scm.com/) (for cloning the repository).